-- Clinical and research components: Case mix is 60% prosthetics, Peyronie's and reconstruction, 25% male infertility (microsurgery – vasovasostomy, vasoepididymostomy, MESA, TESE, varicocele and 15% urethral stricture disease & general urology TURP, Hydrocele, etc. During the week, the fellow spends about 70% clinical & 30% academic research.
-The fellow is expected to do academic work (review papers, write & publish manuscripts, perform animal and basic science research (Two PhDs in our department), and work with residents, medical students, and other researchers in the medical school.
+Clinical and research components: Case mix is 60% prosthetics and Peyronie's disease/reconstruction; 25% male infertility: microsurgery – vasovasostomy, vasoepididymostomy, microsurgical epididymal sperm aspiration (MESA), testicular sperm extraction (TESE), and varicocele; and 15% urethral stricture disease and general urology: transurethral resection of the prostate (TURP) and hydrocele, etc. During the week, the fellow spends about 70% clinical and 30% academic research.
+The fellow is expected to do academic work (review papers, write and publish manuscripts, perform animal and basic science research (two PhDs in our department), and work with residents, medical students, and other researchers in the medical school.

 The fellow does 1 in 6 calls with faculty.
 The fellow covers Tulane Medical Center, Tulane-Lakeside Hospital, University Medical Center New Orleans (Formerly Charity), & Southeast Louisiana Veterans Health Care System New Orleans.

-- Clinical procedural requirements: The Tulane Urology Andrology Fellowship Program specializes in training and mentoring academic urologists in the diagnosis and treatment of sexual dysfunction including Peyronie's disease, surgical and vascular reconstruction, prosthetic surgery, male infertility (both surgical and medical therapies), BPH, and urethral stricture disease.
+Clinical procedural requirements: The Tulane Urology Andrology Fellowship Program specializes in training and mentoring academic urologists in the diagnosis and treatment of sexual dysfunction, such as Peyronie's disease, surgical and vascular reconstruction, prosthetic surgery, male infertility (both surgical and medical therapies), BPH, and urethral stricture disease.

-- Didactic sessions and teaching methods used to ensure program goals and objectives are met: Patient care and the didactic related educational experience are the highlights.
-The fellow is encouraged to participate actively in the resident/fellow didactic conference, urology teaching and research conference.
-These conferences are held weekly with required attendance by the fellow.
+Didactic sessions and teaching methods used to ensure program goals and objectives are met: Patient care and the didactic-related educational experience are the highlights.
+The fellow is encouraged to actively participate in the resident/fellow didactic conference as well as in the urology teaching and research conference.
+These conferences are held weekly (with required attendance by the fellow).

-- The progression in responsibilities by PGY level, if more than twelve months in duration: The Andrology Fellowship Program is designed to enhance expertise in medical and surgical management of male sexual, endocrine, and reproductive health acquired by a urology trainee, particularly in the nonsurgical disciplines.
-As a department, we strive to train physicians who are not only superior clinical care providers but also active strive to train physicians who are not only superior clinical care providers but also active researchers pursuing initiatives to help advance men’s health for the growing and aging male population.researchers pursuing initiatives to help advance men’s health for the growing and aging male population.
-By program completion, the fellow will have the expertise needed to provide comprehensive, contemporary subspecialty care as well as organize a multidisciplinary approach to male sexual dysfunction, endocrine dysfunction, and male infertility care.
+The progression in responsibilities by PGY level, if more than twelve months in duration: The Andrology Fellowship Program is designed to enhance expertise in medical and surgical management of male sexual, endocrine, and reproductive health, particularly in the nonsurgical disciplines.
+As a department, we strive to train physicians who are not only superior clinical care providers but also active researchers pursuing initiatives to help advance men’s health for the growing and aging male population.
+By program completion, the fellow will have the expertise needed to provide comprehensive, contemporary subspecialized care as well as to organize a multidisciplinary approach to male sexual dysfunction, endocrine dysfunction, and male infertility care.
 Our goal is to train physicians who will not only be leaders in the field of andrology but also more broadly in urology.

-The first twelve months of training will consist of basic diagnostic and therapeutic management of sexual disorders which include the following:
+The first twelve months of training will consist of basic diagnostic and therapeutic management of sexual disorders.
+This management includes:

-Percutaneous epididymal sperm aspiration (PESA), testicular biopsy, testicular sperm extraction (TESE), transrectal ultrasound (TRUS) of the prostate and seminal vesicle aspiration, vasectomy, duplex Doppler penile ultrasound, testosterone pellet insertion, intracavernosal injections, intralesional injections (collagenase and interferon), penile deformity assessment, dorsal slit; circumcision; excision of tumor/cyst; biopsy; partial amputation and complete penile amputation; insert non-inflatable, semi-rigid prosthesis; insertion of inflatable, three-piece prosthesis; insertion of inflatable, triple-unit prosthesis; excision of fibrotic corpora; chordelysis; repair injury; and all aspects of Peyronie's disease.
+Percutaneous epididymal sperm aspiration (PESA), testicular biopsy, testicular sperm extraction (TESE), transrectal ultrasound (TRUS) of the prostate, seminal vesicle aspiration, vasectomy, duplex Doppler penile ultrasound, testosterone pellet insertion, intracavernosal injections, intralesional injections (collagenase and interferon), penile deformity assessment, dorsal slit, circumcision, excision of tumor/cyst, biopsy, partial amputation and complete penile amputation, insertion of noninflatable, semirigid prosthesis, insertion of inflatable, three-piece prosthesis, insertion of inflatable, triple-unit prosthesis, excision of fibrotic corpora, chordee injury repair, and all aspects of Peyronie's disease.

-Once the fellow has proven that he/she has attained cognitive and technical skills necessary to be competent for the independent practice of sexual medicine, a second year may be offered at the discretion of the Program Director.
-A fellow completing this program will have the expertise needed to investigate and treat all aspects of male infertility and the ability to critically appraise research and literature related to this urologic surgery subspecialty.
+Once the fellow has attained and demonstrated the cognitive and technical skills necessary for the independent practice of sexual medicine, a second year may be offered at the discretion of the Program Director.
+Upon completion of this program, the fellow will have the expertise needed to investigate and treat all aspects of male infertility and the ability to critically appraise research and literature related to this urologic subspecialty.

-The second twelve months of training will consist of advanced diagnostic and therapeutic management of sexual disorders which include the following:
+The second twelve months of training will consist of advanced diagnostic and therapeutic management of sexual disorders.
+This management includes:

-Micro-TESE, microsurgical vasectomy reversal, vasectomy, microsurgical varicocelectomy, transurethral resection of the ejaculatory duct (TURED), orchiectomy, orchiopexy, hydrocelectomy, spermatocelectomy, penile fracture repair, plaque incision/excision and grafting, penile prosthesis insertion, penile plication, and priapism shunting comprise the core andrology cases.
+Micro-TESE, microsurgical vasectomy reversal, vasectomy, microsurgical varicocelectomy, transurethral resection of the ejaculatory duct (TURED), orchiectomy, orchiopexy, hydrocelectomy, spermatocelectomy, penile fracture repair, plaque incision/excision and grafting, penile prosthesis insertion, penile plication, and priapism shunting.

 E. Supervision and Evaluation

-- In addition to participating in safe, effective, and compassionate patient care under supervision, the fellow is expected to develop a personal program of self-study and professional growth under the general supervision of appropriately credentialed attending teaching staff commensurate with the level of advancement and responsibility.
+In addition to participating in safe, effective, and compassionate patient care under supervision, the fellow is expected to develop a personal program of self-study and professional growth under the general supervision of appropriately credentialed teaching staff (commensurate with the level of advancement and responsibility).
 Supervision will be constant throughout the training program.

-- We have a semiannual evaluation process to provide feedback to the fellow in the following categories: Medical Knowledge, Patient Care, Practice-Based Learning & Improvement, Professionalism, and Systems-based Practice.
+We have a semiannual evaluation process to provide feedback to the fellow in the following categories: Medical Knowledge, Patient Care, Practice-Based Learning and Improvement, Professionalism, and Systems-based Practice.
 Additionally, evaluations are performed on an “as-needed” basis with prompt feedback.